pulkitm404/cocare-pwa/README.md

 Developed using React and Material UI.
-Data Scraping by

 This project was built so that it could be a guiding light during this time of crisis.
 Our project [CoCare](https://cocare.netlify.app/)  displays the latest scenario of COVID-19 in India along with a growth analysis.